cozygene/FEAST/q2_FEAST/README.md

 # FEAST QIIME2 Plugin

-one critical challenge in analyzing microbiome communities is due to their composition; each of them is typically comprised of several source environments, including different contaminants as well as other microbial communities that interacted with the sampled habitat.
+One critical challenge in analyzing microbiome communities is due to their composition; each of them is typically comprised of several source environments, including different contaminants as well as other microbial communities that interacted with the sampled habitat.
 To account for this structure, we developed FEAST (Fast Expectation-mAximization microbial Source Tracking), a ready-to-use scalable framework that can simultaneously estimate the contribution of thousands of potential source environments in a timely manner, thereby helping unravel the origins of complex microbial communities.
 Specifically, FEAST is quantifying the fraction, or proportion, of different microbial samples (sources) in a target microbial community (sink), by leveraging its structure and measuring the respective similarities between a sink community and potential source environments.
+For more details see Shenhav et al., Nature Methods 2019 (https://www.nature.com/articles/s41592-019-0431-x).

 ## Install q2-FEAST